-Furthermore, embedding visual servoing in the task function approach allows solving efficiently the redundancy problems that appear when the visual task does not constrain all the degrees of freedom of the system.
+Furthermore, embedding visual servoing in the task function approach allows solving efficiently the redundancy problems that appear when the visual task does not constrain all the DoF of the system.
 It is then possible to realize simultaneously the visual task and secondary tasks such as visual inspection, or joint limits or singularities avoidance.
 This formalism can also be used for tasks sequencing purposes in order to deal with high level complex applications.

 3.2.
-Visual tracking
+Visual Tracking